christina-ml/cl-museum-app/README.md

 # Museum App

-This museum app is a full-stack app, built using the PERN stack.
+This museum app is a full-stack app with full CRUD operations, built using the PERN stack.

 ## Features
+- Full CRUD app (Create, Read, Update, Delete)

 #### Back-end
+- PostgreSQL
+- Express.js
-- Postgres, Express, Node
+- Node.js

 #### Front-end
 - React
+- Bootstrap CSS

 ## Author
 This is a personal project by Christina Loiacono.